DalilaPirvu/Workable/README.md

 Utilize the tools in the bubble_codes/ folder to process your simulation data, calculate key physical quantities, and produce insightful visualizations.

-Additional usage examples can be found in the `.ipynb' and `.html' files contained in other repositories on my profile.

 ### Repository Structure

 ##### Folder `bubble_codes/':